 Water Purchase Agreement - On April 8, 2014 the District entered into a settlement agreement (the Settlement) relating to the disputed water purchase agreement dated February 2, 2009 between the District and certain developers within the District.
 The settlement provided that in exchange for cash payment of \$1,500,000 and tap/impact fee credits of \$1,500,000 the developers would convey certain water rights to the District.
 These water rights were conveyed for the purpose of providing the water that the District will use in servicing the area that the Developers intend to develop.
 The tap/impact fee credits are set at the 2011 rates and can be used for the next ten years.
 After the first five years any use of a credit requires the developer to purchase a like tap/impact fee at the then current rate.
 The District had recorded a liability and related capital asset in the amount of \$3,000,000 as of December 31, 2013.
 During the year ended December 31, 2014 the District paid cash of \$1,500,000 and issued taps with a total value of \$854,928 to the Developer.
-As of December 31, 2015 the remaining available tap fees to the Developer are \$645,072.
+In 2016, the Developer redeemed credits of \$645,072 leaving a \$0 balance at December 31, 2016.